 Deciding on treatment options for a loved companion is never easy, and can be even harder if symptoms are progressive, and treatment needs to start quickly.
 There is so much information to consider!

 No matter what treatment you choose to pursue for your pup, we here at HomeoAnimal want the best for your pet, just like you do.
-We put our 20+ years of experience and expertise to design an all-natural remedy specifically made to help your pet fight cancer!
+We put our 20+ years of experience and expertise to design an all-natural product specifically made for pet who fight cancer!

-PIPTOPET can be used to not only treat your dog’s cancer, but also as help prevent future occurrences too!
+PIPTOPET can be used to not only during your dog’s cancer, but also as before future occurrences too!

-You can have peace of mind knowing that Piptopet is safe to use on its own for short and long term use, and in addition with other treatment options, such as chemotherapy.
+You can have peace of mind knowing that Piptopet can be used on its own for short and long term use, and in addition with other treatment options, such as chemotherapy.

 If you need any help to make your decision on treatments, please call, chat or email us or fill out our Free Consultation form.
 We are here to help you in any way we can!